Healthcare in Kosovo: Private hospitals

 Licensed Private hospitals in Kosovo are the following: Special Hospital for Cardiovascular Diseases "Intermed", Specialized Hospital for Cardiovascular Diseases "International Medicine Hospital", and Cabinet Coronarography "Diagnostica".

 American Hospital is a private hospital in Pristina inaugurated on 6 April 2012.
 American Hospital in Kosovo is a Bedminster Capital Management Fund investment, based in New York, whose participants are the Government of the United States of America.
 It is represented by the Office of Foreign Investment (OPIC), the European Bank for Reconstruction and Development and different American investors.
-It has an area of 3000m2, 4 floors, 30 hospital beds, 3 surgery rooms, 2 maternity rooms, 2 suits with advanced equipment and about 100 employees available to provide professional medical services.
+It has an area of 3000m2, four floors, 30 hospital beds, three surgery rooms, two maternity rooms, two suites with advanced equipment and about 100 employees available to provide professional medical services.

 University of Pristina, Faculty of Medicine

-University of Pristina was founded on June, 17th 1969, though it started working on December that year.
+University of Pristina was founded on June 17, 1969, and started working in December that year.
 First lectures were held in the philosophic department of the university.

-Faculty of Medicine consists of 6 departments such as general medicine, pharmacy, physiotherapy, dentistry, and nursery.
+Faculty of Medicine consists of six departments including general medicine, pharmacy, physiotherapy, dentistry, and nursery.

-The General Medicine and Dentistry studies last 6 years, Pharmacy lasts 5 years, whereas Physiotherapy and Nursery last 3 years.
+The General Medicine and Dentistry studies last six years, Pharmacy lasts five years, whereas Physiotherapy and Nursery are each three years.

-Initially the Faculty of Medicine in Pristina started off with only General medicine, but 6 years later the section of dentistry was founded.
-On May, 15th 1996 the Pharmacy section was founded and later on in 2001 the Physiotherapy was founded as well.
+Initially the Faculty of Medicine in Pristina started off with only General medicine, but six years later Dentistry was founded, followed on May 15, 1996 by the Pharmacy section.
+In 2001 Physiotherapy was founded.

-Nowadays Faculty of Medicine, University of Prishtina is an integral part of University Clinical Center of Kosovo.
+Nowadays, Faculty of Medicine, University of Prishtina is an integral part of University Clinical Center of Kosovo.